Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

 - Do not store chemicals in alphabetical order except within the “Chemical Storage Groups”.
 Alphabetical arrangement of randomly collected chemicals often increases the likelihood of dangerous reactions by bringing incompatible materials into close proximity

 - Look at sections 7 and 9 in the SDS for specific information of the storage conditions of each chemical

 - Do not stockpile chemicals

 - Use a retention tray for liquids.
 This containment should account for 100% the volume of the largest container e.g. if the largest container holds 1l then the containment should hold at least 1l

 - Avoid exposure of chemicals to direct sunlight or heat

-- Do not store flammables in cold rooms which are neither vented nor explosion proof
+- Do not store flammables in cold rooms which are neither ventilated nor explosion proof

-- Peroxide formers must be stored in cabinets for flammable chemicals and must be inventoried regularly to track their age
+- Peroxide forming chemicals must be stored in cabinets for flammable chemicals and must be inventoried regularly to track their age

-- Each container of a chemical should be returned to its storage location after each use
+- Return chemicals to the storage location after each use

 - Discard chemicals that are no longer used/needed or that have expired (no longer than 5 years)

 - Do not store stock supplies of chemicals on benchtops where they are unprotected from ignition sources and more easily knocked over

 - Only chemicals in use should be on the benchtops

 - Label storage rooms, cupboards and bins with the corresponding hazard triangle (black/yellow stickers)